 Some computers have webcam buttons on the keyboard.
 Tap the button to enable the webcam.
 If you cannot find this button, enable the camera through the Control Panel:

-Click Start > Go to Device Manager > Find Imaging devices > Click the plus icon on the left.
+Click Start > Go to Device Manager > Find Imaging devices or Camera > Click the plus icon on the left.

 Right click Integrated Webcam / Camera > Click Enable.

 Allow Windows to search automatically for updated driver software